belluzj/starouarze.js/packages/meteor-scenegraph/README.md

 });
 ```

+TODO object factory

 ### Use the synchronized objects

-You can get a synchronized scene object in two ways:
+You can get a synchronized object in two ways:
-1. You created it yourself and gave it to `SG.add()`
+1. You created it yourself and gave it to `SG.Scene::add()`
 2. You received the object through `SG.added()`

 In both cases, your object is now part of the scene graph and will directly